ndinakar/Phase4-SCSB-UI-Angular/README.md

 **npm run build:${Environment}**

-Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
-Use the `--prod` flag for a production build.

 After successful build , copy the content of `dist` to UI-Service static folder.